smittytone/HighlighterSwift/README.md

 `LineNumberingData` properties allow you to specify:

 * The initial line number of the rendered code.
 Default: 1.
 * The minimum number of digits in the line number.
 Default: 2.
-This will always be overriden by the maximum line number.
+This will always be overridden by the maximum line number.
 For example, if you set this to 3 (so the first line might be rendered as `001`) but there are a thousand or more lines in the code, the first line will be rendered as `0001`.
 * A separator string to be placed between the line number and the line itself.
 Default: two spaces.
 * Is the theme you are using dark?
 Default: `false`.
 * The line-break string used in the tokenized source code.
 Default: `\n`. **Note** You should not need to change this.